malcolm-kee/malcolm-kee/blogs/2019/04/thoughts-on-testing/2019-04-15-thoughts-on-testing.md

 ---
-path: "/blog/thoughts-on-testing"
-date: "2019-04-15"
-title: "Thoughts on Testing"
+title: 'Thoughts on Testing'
+date: '2019-04-15'
-tags: ["testing", "javascript"]
+tags: ['testing', 'javascript']
-summary: "A list of unorganized random thoughts on automated testing"
+summary: 'A list of unorganized random thoughts on automated testing'
 published: true
 ---